The Best Cheeses for Salad

-If you’re looking for the best way to celebrate Salad Month, Wisconsin Milk Marketing Board came up with a real winner.
-Not only does it actually contain vegetables(!), this spring salad hits the trifecta with a selection of Wisconsin cheeses.
+If you’re looking for the best way to celebrate National Salad Month, Wisconsin Milk Marketing Board came up with a real winner.
+Not only does it actually contain vegetables(!), this Spring Green Salad recipe hits the trifecta with a selection of Wisconsin cheeses.

 If you are looking to shop for fine Wisconsin Cheese, begin your search at Wisconsin Cheeseman!